 Pyrethroids

-The Central Valley Pyrethroid Pesticides TMDL and Basin Plan Amendment (“Amendment”) was adopted by the Central Valley Water Board on June 8, 2017 (R5-2017-0057) and approved by U.S. EPA on July 10, 2018.
+The Central Valley Pyrethroid Pesticides TMDL and Basin Plan Amendment (“Amendment”) was adopted by the Central Valley Regional Water Board on June 8, 2017 (R5-2017-0057) and approved by U.S. EPA on July 10, 2018.
 The Amendment includes a TMDL and a program to control the following pyrethroid pesticides:

 Bifenthrin